MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-CLASS-Graphics-FillClosedCurve-Methods.md

 ---
-Description: 'This topic lists the FillClosedCurve methods of the Graphics class.
-For a complete list of methods for the Graphics class, see Graphics.' ms.assetid: '378f0d34-7328-45e5-9f55-826bdaed3aab'
+Description: This topic lists the FillClosedCurve methods of the Graphics class.
+For a complete list of methods for the Graphics class, see Graphics. ms.assetid: 378f0d34-7328-45e5-9f55-826bdaed3aab
-title: 'Graphics.FillClosedCurve methods'
+title: Graphics.FillClosedCurve methods
+ms.date: 07/02/2019
 ---

 # Graphics.FillClosedCurve methods